 A playful exploration of movement and breath meant to spark joy.

 Beginners, athletes, people with injuries, advanced practitioners--this class is for every body.
 Detailed anatomical instruction is provided to help you explore your yoga safely.
 Modifications are provided to help you go deeper or to accommodate an injury, illness, or limitation.
-Every week, we explore a different body system (hips, lower spine, feet and ankles, etc) within a well rounded sequence.
+Every week, we explore a different body system (hips, lower spine, feet and ankles, etc) or posture ( wheel, lotus, headstand) using biomechanics to progress in every posture.
 Each class in the week is different, so the more you come the more you learn!
 The focus is always on increasing body awareness, improving strength and stability and feeling good in your body rather than achieving a perfect pose.

 Kundalini yoga is considered to be the most comprehensive form of yoga, primarily because it combines meditation, mantra, physical exercise and breathing techniques into a vigorous practice.
 It is most commonly known as the Yoga of Awareness and it encourages all participants to focus on self-awareness and connecting with the universe at large.
 Kundalini was created for the “householders” who like us led busy lives.
 You can expect chanting, and other approaches used to raise energy.

 Buti, in Indian Marathi, means "the cure to something hidden or kept secret."
 This practice is a high-intensity fusion of yoga, tribal dance, and plyometrics.
 Classes combine cardio, strength training and flexibility in one seamless format.
-Buti creates a strong, empowered group that resembles a tribe.
+Buti creates a strong, empowered group that resembles a tribe or a night out dancing with your girlfriends.
+Included in Shine packages!

 Restorative & Candlelit Restorative